devleaks/cockpitdecks-docs/docs/Layout.md

 | `default-label-size: 13`        | Optional.
 Default label size.                       |
 | `default-homepage-name`         | Optional.
 Default page name in layout.              |

-The default value of some attributes (like font, colors, and sizes) is fetched at the Cockpit level if they are not specified at the Layout level.
+The default values of attributes (like font, colors, and sizes) are fetched at the Cockpit level if they are not specified at the Layout level.

 Layout attributes are used for all pages in the layout, unless a Page refines the definition of one of these attribute.

 # Pages

-Other files in the folder are considered to be [[Page|Pages]] in the layout.
+All other Yaml files in the folder are considered to be [[Page|Pages]] in the layout.

 # Default Layout